 As of March 31, 2017, we had cash of approximately \$36.0 million.
-We believe that the net proceeds from this offering, together with our existing cash as of March 31, 2017, will enable us to fund our operating expenses, debt service obligations and capital expenditure requirements at least through .
+We believe that the net proceeds from this offering, together with our existing cash as of March 31, 2017 and available borrowings under our 2014 Debt Facility, will enable us to fund our operating expenses, debt service obligations and capital expenditure requirements through the second quarter of 2019.
 However, we have based this estimate on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
 As a result, we could deplete our capital resources sooner than we currently expect.